 And there you have a completed garden trellis!
 We love to see your transformed pictures, so be sure to email us at firstname.lastname@example.org and we’ll be sure to add it to our Bragging Rights page!

-If you want to find other low-cost resources for your garden check out this post.
+If you want to find other low-cost resources for your garden check out this post or some of our other awesome tutorials!

 Just getting started on your celebration for summer?
 Check out these other great summer posts!